 Tolerance for uncertainty is the difficulty of coping with situations in which we cannot control all the factors.
 In general, people who cannot manage uncertainty adequately feel great anxiety about negative events that can occur and try to make decisions without taking any risk.

 Life gets complicated over the years, so the intolerance of uncertainty prevents these people from making big changes in their lives.Read:160 phrases for Instagram and Facebook, and Pinterest photos

 These people usually need a cognitive closure, that is, a definitive answer to their doubts that does not leave anything to the air.
 This closure implies a certainty to be able to grasp and around which to make decisions without any type of risk.

 The low tolerance for the unknown is based on a series of thoughts that, unconsciously, maintain and feed the fear of what is to come.
 These are the most common:

 - It is often thought that controlling the process is controlling the result: in this way, you avoid looking for solutions to questions that have no answers.
 But, since they do not have it, the process feeds back.

 - “The harder you try, the more likely you are to succeed”: not true.
 Being that there are uncontrollable things, something can always happen that truncates the plans, although this does not mean that the desire to fight should be lost.

 - Tendency to predict the future to avoid possible negative events so that their appearance tends to be overestimated.

 5 keys to managing uncertainty

 As you can see, concerns are common to existence itself, consonant with the act of living.
-However, so that this does not reach disabling or unpleasant extremes, here are a few tricks to carry it in the best possible way.Read:Male intimate hygiene: how to take care of it to avoid infections?
+However, so that this does not reach disabling or unpleasant extremes, here are a few tricks to carry it in the best possible way.Read:Leveraging Emotional intelligence in difficult times